-According to Flipboard, hackers were able to tap directly into the databases where the app company housed customer information.
+According to Flipboard, hackers were able to tap directly into the databases where the app-company housed customer information.
 The information stolen, including customer names, user names, hashed passwords, emails, and digital tokens or API tokens for your favorite social media apps.
 Although Flipboard does not know how many accounts hackers infiltrated, nor have they fully assessed the damage, one thing is for sure: It’s time for many companies to begin reading between the lines.
-While data that was stolen is serious, it’s the a of times hackers were able to go undetected that is cause for concern.
+While data that was stolen is serious, it’s the number of time hackers were able to go undetected that is cause for concern.
 Companies need to focus on Endpoint Protection.

 To Reset your Password or, to not?

 ALWAYS change your password!
 For many, the first step will be to reset their passwords.
 For others, they may rely on Flipboard.
 While Flipboard advised its users that all users’ passwords will be reset, as a precaution, they fail to acknowledge that change will not protect everyone.
 Something the company lacks to tell those affected is that anyone who remains logged in, from a smartphone or laptop, will NOT receive a password reset notification unless you log out and use Flipboard from another device.
 For best results, we recommend ignoring uncertainty and change your password immediately.
 If you have NOT logged in since March of 2012.
 This date is important, as it was when the user base reached 20-million subscribers, me included.
 Imagine if that password was used elsewhere, PayPal, Wells Fargo, or Stanford HealthCare?

 Back in 2015, many application companies utilize what is known to many as a form of Single Sign-On or SSO.
 Ironically, this was packaged differently, and lazy users who wished to skip a few steps were forced to use a Google, Facebook, Twitter, or LinkedIn login.
 This is a major concern for many businesses and their employees.